tanhanwei/ar-creature/README.md

 	}
 }
 ```
-As mentioned earlier, if you're using your own 3D model and the model doesn't have any baked animation for different running speed, you can duplicate its walking **Animation Playback Controller** and change its speed to 200%.
+As mentioned earlier, if you're using your 3D model and the model doesn't have any baked animation for different running speed, you can duplicate its walking **Animation Playback Controller** and change its speed to 200%.
 Then, reduce its duration in the actionLUT by 50%.

 ## Testing the AR Creature effect
-With the UI being configured, you can simply launch the effect by clicking **play** in Spark AR Studio or test it in your own mobile device.
+With the UI being configured, you can launch the effect by clicking **play** in Spark AR Studio or test it in your own mobile device.

 ## Going Beyond
-If you are interested to modify this project, please feel free to do so.
+If you are interested in modifying this project, please feel free to do so.
 You may find the following logic flowchart useful as you modify the project scripts:

 ![enter image description here](https://res.cloudinary.com/devpost/image/fetch/s--_R4OAyIw--/c_limit,f_auto,fl_lossy,q_auto:eco,w_900/https://iili.io/22upSt.jpg)